Some of the finest maple syrup Vermont has to offer comes from our mountainside sugar maple trees.

 Looking for Even More ?

 If you have more questions or want to learn more about sugaring follow us on Facebook at Green’s Vermont Maple Sugarhouse, on Instagram @greenssugarhouse or sign up for our Emailing list.
-You will also be notified about new products, enter in our free giveaways, learn recipes to use pure Vermont Maple and much more.
+You will also be notified about new products, entered in our free giveaways, learn new recipes to use with pure Vermont Maple and much more.

 Thanks for taking the time to read!